isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-No, using `unsigned` is not a good way to sidestep the problem of [ensuring that a value is nonnegative](#Res-nonnegative).
+No, using `unsigned` is not a good way to sidestep the problem of [ensuring that a value is non-negative](#Res-non-negative).

 ##### Enforcement